Strömsund Municipality

 Strömsund Municipality (Strömsunds kommun; Straejmien tjïelte) is a municipality in Jämtland County in northern Sweden.
 Its seat is located in Strömsund.

 The nearest larger city is Östersund, the provincial capital of Jämtland, which is located approximately 100 km to the south.

 History

 Strömsund Municipality was formed in 1974 through the amalgamation of the former municipalities of Fjällsjö, Frostviken, Hammerdal and Ström.
 The most populous locality in the area, Strömsund, was chosen as administrative centre, and it also gave its name to the new entity.

 Geography

 With an area of roughly 12,000 km2, it is the sixth largest in Sweden, and one of the most sparsely populated.
-The town Strömsund has a municipal population of about 3,500 and is located on the slopes of Ströms vattudal, the river that flows through the town.
+The town Strömsund has a municipal population of about 3,500 and is located on the slopes of Ströms vattudal, the lake whose waters flow through the town and which can be seen being spanned by the Strömsund Bridge on the municipal coat of arms.
 Among locals, the town itself is usually referred to as Ström or Flata (a reference to the flack slope on which the central parts of the town is built).